messy bun scrunchie tutorial

 How do I keep my messy bun from falling out?

 Use a textured scrunchie like chenille.
-Wrap it twice around the bun for extra grip.
+Wrap it twice for extra grip.

 Can I do a messy bun with short hair?

-Yes, but you might need a smaller scrunchie and a low bun instead of a high one.
+Yes, try a low bun instead of a high one.

 How long does a messy bun take?